dimokaramanlis/LightSuite/docs/usage_spinal_cord.md

 | **Enter** | Jump to a specific slice number |
 | **s** | Save and exit |

-### Tips for Good Results

-* **Minimum 16 matched pairs** are required for a robust 3D affine fit.
-Place points across the full length of the cord (rostral to caudal) and in different radial positions (dorsal, ventral, lateral).
-* The fit quality (MSE) updates live in the top banner — a lower MSE indicates better correspondence.
-* **Good landmarks** include the central canal, the dorsal horn boundaries, and white matter funiculi outlines.
-* Use the **Scroll Wheel** on the atlas panel if the correct anatomical plane isn't shown — the atlas and sample can be scrolled independently.
-* If a tissue region is damaged or missing, estimate where it *should* be and place a point there anyway.
-This prevents the deformable registration from bending the atlas into the damaged void.
+This is the same control-point interface used for whole brains — see [How it works → control points](how_it_works.md#refining-registration-with-control-points-active-learning) for the general strategy (at least 16 pairs, the live MSE, and handling damaged tissue).
+For the cord specifically, spread points along the full rostrocaudal length and at different radial positions (dorsal, ventral, lateral); good landmarks are the central canal, dorsal-horn boundaries, and white-matter funiculi.
+The atlas plane can be scrolled independently with the wheel.

 **Output:** `corresponding_points.mat` — 3D affine transform and all control point arrays.